Measure CPU time

 time is a function of the system kernel.

-This example shows how to do a time measurement and assign the computed value to an identifier at the same time.
+Do a time measurement and assign the computed value to an identifier at the same time.
 Note that the assignment needs extra parenthesis when passed as argument:

 time((a := int(exp(x)*sin(x), x)))